 About Goodwin Procter’s Privacy & Cybersecurity Practice

-Goodwin Procter’s Privacy & Cybersecurity Practice leverages the firm’s core strengths, collaborating across the firm’s highly regarded technology, financial institutions, licensing, litigation and investigations, regulatory and appellate practices.
+Goodwin Procter’s Data, Privacy and Cybersecurity Practice leverages the firm’s core strengths, collaborating across the firm’s highly regarded technology, financial institutions, licensing, litigation and investigations, regulatory and appellate practices.
 This unique approach, focusing on client needs and value, enables us to engage specialists whose experience and leadership is framed by a holistic understanding of the nature and importance of information to modern enterprises.

-For more information about this update, or for other assistance regarding privacy and data security matters, please contact any member of our privacy and cybersecurity team.
+For more information about this update, or for other assistance regarding privacy and data security matters, please contact any member of our data, privacy and cybersecurity team.